dkllrjr/dkllrjr.github.io/cv.md

 ### Ice Arch Build

-_Fall 2014 - Spring 2015_
 College of Engineering and Mines, University of Alaska, Fairbanks _Fairbanks, Alaska, USA_
+Fall 2014 - Spring 2015

 - Ice Arch construction team member
 - Assisted with the construction and setup of the wooden ice molds